zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 A bidirectional search, as the name suggests, is simply a search that is performed from both the source and the destination nodes at the same time.
 The idea is that the two searches will meet somewhere in the middle, and the path between the two meeting points will be the shortest path between the two nodes.

 Formally, when we study graphs, we can introduce a measure called the **branching factor**, which is the average outgoing number of nodes from a given node in the graph.
 In a binary tree, the branching factor is 2, because each node has at most 2 children.
-The total number of nodes in such a graph is approximated by $b^d$, where $b$ is the branching factor and $d$ is the depth of the tree.

 <style>
     svg {